momentumlearn/learner-resources/articles/setup.md

 ## Python

 Python has two different major versions, Python 2 and Python 3.
 We will use Python 3 throughout this course.
-While Python 3 is widely used, Python 2 is the default still on OS X, so we will have to install Python 3, as well as a tool we will use throughout the course to manage Python projects, poetry.
+While Python 3 is widely used, Python 2 is the default still on OS X, so we will have to install Python 3, as well as a tool we will use throughout the course to manage Python projects, pipenv.
 To install these, run:

 ```
-$ brew install python3 poetry
+$ brew install python3 pipenv
 ```

 Once this is done, you should be able to run the following commands and get output like this:

 ```
 $ python3 --version
-Python 3.7.7
+Python 3.8.5

-$ poetry --version
+$ pipenv --version
-Poetry version 1.0.5
+pipenv, version 2020.8.13
 ```

 ## Visual Studio Code